mastodon/documentation/content/en/admin/config.md

 #### `EMAIL_DOMAIN_ALLOWLIST`

-If set, registrations will not be possible with any e-mails **except** those from the specified domains.
+If set, registrations will not be possible with any emails **except** those from the specified domains.
 Pipe-separated values, e.g.: `foo.com|bar.com`

 #### `EMAIL_DOMAIN_DENYLIST`

-If set, registrations will not be possible with any e-mails from the specified domains.
+If set, registrations will not be possible with any emails from the specified domains.
 Pipe-separated values, e.g.: `foo.com|bar.com`

 {{< hint style="warning" >}}
 This option is deprecated.
-You can dynamically block e-mail domains from the admin interface or the `tootctl` command-line interface.
+You can dynamically block email domains from the admin interface or the `tootctl` command-line interface.
 {{</ hint >}}

 ### Sessions